Junior doctors can incur a number of costs during their training.

 - accommodation and relocation costs as a result of participating in a rotational training programme

 - pre-employment checks and subscriptions to professional bodies, colleges or associations and trade unions

 - fees for training courses, exams and certificates

 Along with the student debt many junior doctors have, the rising cost of postgraduate medical training can create a concerning financial burden upon individual doctors.
-However, there are ways you can alleviate some of these costs with various tax relief options, and these are explained here.
+However, there are ways you can alleviate some of these costs with various tax relief options.

 Contact us for specific advice

 If you would like assistance with a particular problem, please contact the BMA by calling 0300 123 1233.

 Or contact our partner tax expert Ernst and Young.